 - Oxbridge preparation: One-to-one study sessions and interview practice.
 There is also an annual visit to either Oxford or Cambridge to experience a taster day of lectures.

 - Trips: we offer an annual study trip, which includes a week of lessons in a language school which target key aspects of the A level examinations.
 Students stay with French host families, which provides excellent linguistic and cultural exposure and a programme of cultural visits is also offered.
 Recent destinations include Bordeaux and Nice.

 - We collaborate with other schools to run a yearly Lower Sixth linguists’ extension afternoon in June.

-- Miss L Scarantino BA (Head of Modern Foreign Languages)
+- Ms L Scarantino BA (Head of Modern Foreign Languages)